SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 [`_events.proto`][events-proto] suffix (e.g. `order_events.proto`, `customer_events.proto`).
 If your context is small it can be just `events.proto`.

-Create a Pull Request with the event definitions when they are done.
+Create a Pull Request with the event definitions when they are ready.

 ### Commands

-Similar to events, [command][command-concept] messages are defined in files which name ends with the [`_commands.proto`][commands-proto] suffix (or just `commands.proto` for a small context).
+Similar to events, [command][command-concept] messages are defined in files having the names ending with the [`_commands.proto`][commands-proto] suffix (or just `commands.proto` for a small context).
 Commands are defined as imperative in a form of “do something”, e.g. `RegisterRepository` or `CreateTask`.